-The estimated ratio ranges between .14 on the low end to .46 on the high end.
-Using the mid-range estimates of both the interest rate elasticity of household saving, A_R and of the degree of non-homotheticity, Δ{NH} , as well as Cobb-Douglas production ($\rho = 1$), the non-homothetic savings channel is just under 1/3 of the size of labor supply distortions.
+The estimated ratio ranges between .14 on the low end to .46 on the high end, with the vast majority of estimates lying between .2 and .5.
 These results suggest that while the inefficiencies may still generate the majority of the costs associated with redistribution, the effects of non-homothetic savings behavior on capital accumulation are likely large enough to warrant attention from researchers and policy makers.